Frank Gehry: In popular culture

-In 2004, Gehry voiced himself in an episode of the children's TV show Arthur, where he helped Arthur and his friends design a new treehouse.
+In 2004, Gehry voiced himself in an episode of the children's TV show Arthur called "Castles in the Sky", where he helped Arthur and his friends design a new treehouse.
 He also voiced himself in a 2005 episode of The Simpsons, "The Seven-Beer Snitch", where he designs a concert hall for the fictional city of Springfield.
-He has since said he regrets the appearance, as it included a joke about his design technique that has led people to misunderstand his architectural process.
+He later said he regretted the appearance, as it included a joke about his design technique that has led people to misunderstand his architectural process.

 In 2006, filmmaker Sydney Pollack made a documentary about Gehry's work, Sketches of Frank Gehry, which followed Gehry over five years and painted a positive portrait of his character; it was well-received critically.

 In 2009, architecture-inspired ice cream sandwich company Coolhaus named a cookie and ice cream combination after Gehry.
 Dubbed the "Frank Behry", it features Strawberries & Cream gelato and snickerdoodle cookies.

-Works

 Exhibitions

 In October 2014, the first major European exhibition of Gehry's work debuted at the Centre Pompidou in Paris.
 Other museums and major galleries that have held exhibitions on Gehry's architecture and design include the Leo Castelli Gallery in 1983; and the Walker Art Center in 1986, whose exhibition then traveled to the Toronto Harbourfront Museum, the Contemporary Arts Museum Houston, the High Museum of Art in Atlanta, the LACMA and the Whitney Museum.
-Museums with exhibitions on Gehry's work have included the Philadelphia Art Museum, the Museum of Modern Art (1992), the Gagosian Gallery (1984, 1992 and 1993), the Solomon R. Guggenheim Museum (2001), the Guggenheim Museum Bilbao (2002), the Jewish Museum in Manhattan (2010), and the Milan Triennale (first in 1988, then in 2010 with an exhibition entitled "Frank Gehry from 1997"), and LACMA (2015).
+Museums and art ecvets who have mounted exhibitions on Gehry's work include the Philadelphia Museum of Art, the Museum of Modern Art (1992), the Gagosian Gallery (1984, 1992 and 1993), the Solomon R. Guggenheim Museum (2001), the Guggenheim Museum Bilbao (2002), the Jewish Museum in Manhattan (2010), and the Milan Triennale (first in 1988, then in 2010 with an exhibition entitled "Frank Gehry from 1997"), and LACMA (2015).

 Gehry participated in the 1980 Venice Biennale's The Presence of the Past exhibition, designing an architectural facade for the Strada Novissima installation.
 He also contributed to the 1985 Venice Biennale with an installation and performance named Il Corso del Coltello, in collaboration with Claes Oldenburg.
-His projects were featured in the 1996 event, and contributed to the 2008 event with the installation Ungapatchket.
+His projects were featured in the 1996 event, and he contributed to the 2008 event with the installation Ungapatchket.

 In October 2015, 21 21 Design Sight in Tokyo held the exhibition Frank Gehry.
 I Have An Idea, curated by Japanese architect Tsuyoshi Tane.

 In 2021, the Gagosian Gallery in Beverly Hills held Spinning Tales, an exhibition of new fish sculptures by Gehry.
+From May 14–June 27, 2026, the same gallery will exhibit Frank Gehry, organized in collaboration with Gehry's family, of his animal-themed works.